 A crowd favorite that has survived all iterations of the menu, probably because it’s perfect.
 The steak is sautéed in butter, garlic, and parsley which certainly doesn’t make it taste worse.

-If you’re feeling masochistic and have already done the cassoulet, consider this dish.
 This is basically filet mignon with a slab of foie gras in a port and red wine truffle sauce.
 “Tournedo Rossini” refers to a lean cut of beef, and not actually a “tornado of fat”, but the latter is more apt.
 It’s intense, in a good way, and has been a long-standing fan favorite.

 These are the best profiteroles in the world.
 That is all.